FOSS-UCSC/FOSSALGO/CONTRIBUTING.md

 *   Send a PR.
 *   Be sure to not include any compiled binaries in the patch.
 *   While sending a PR make sure you follow one issue per PR rule.
+*   If Everything fine, you will be able to merge the PR yourself too.

 <a name="sa"></a>